-CBSE NEET Admit Card 2018 released on cbseneet.nic.in; check how to download
+NEET Admit Card 2018 released on cbseneet.nic.in by CBSE; how to download

 Important note:

-• The Admit Card is an important document required by the candidates appearing in the exam.
+• The Admit Card is an important document required by the candidates appearing in the exam and the candidates will now to allowed to sit for the exam if they do not have their admit cards.

 • It will have the candidate’ s Roll Number, Name, Father’s Name, Category, Sub-Category, Photograph, Signature, Date of Birth, Language of Question Paper with Name and Address of examination centre allotted.